-Some time ago, I attended a course on morphology.
-I was using an excellent phonics programme (Sounds-Write) and felt I needed to develop my understanding of morphology and its role in teaching kids to read.
+Some time ago, I attended a course on morphology as part of my professional development.
+It was presented by a dyslexia organisation.
+At the time, I was using an excellent phonics programme (Sounds-Write) and felt I needed to develop my understanding of morphology and its role in teaching kids to read.

 The presenter was very enthusiastic about her expertise in morphology and the first thing she declared was: “Forget about phonics!
 The spellings are too irregular.
 What you need to teach kids is morphology – how words are built of units of meaning.”
 Now, that didn’t sound right to me, so I concluded that I had to disagree.
 When I teach my students a new word the first port of call is getting them to read and spell the word.
 How can you read a new word if you don’t know how to split it into syllables, blend the graphemes within each syllable, and the syllables into the word?
 How can you spell that word if you can’t split the word into syllables and spell each of the syllables?

 When I introduce a new word, particularly a tier 3, curriculum-based word, e.g ‘geography‘ I want my student to able to:

 - Spell the word

 - Understand its morphological components (units of meaning)

 - Make connections to other words with the same morphemes